edot14/TestProject/README.md

 Laracasts

 ## Contributing
-Thank you for considering contributing to this project!
+Thank you for considering contributing to this project!!
 You can fork the repository and submit pull requests.

 ## License